 When it comes to incision location, there are several possible options that will be discussed in-depth during your consultation.
 The incisions used during your surgery will depend on the size of your chest and its level of elasticity or firmness.

 Liposuction may rarely be performed alone (if you have a very small chest and no skin sagging), or more commonly be done in combination with other incision patterns to remove excess tissue.
 Liposuction requires a very small incision (about 4mm) to access underlying tissue.
 Most patients require more extensive tissue removal to achieve desired results.

-A double incision approach is usually needed for patients with large breasts, or breasts that sag quite a bit.
+A double incision approach is usually needed for patients with large chests, or chests that sag quite a bit.
 A horizontal or U-shaped incision is made on the lower border of the pectoral (chest) muscle.
-The skin is peeled back so that breast and fatty tissue can be removed.
+The skin is peeled back so that chests and fatty tissue can be removed.
 Another incision is then made to remove the nipple.
-Each nipple is resized, if necessary and then replaced as a free nipple graft in position that will give the chest a more masculine appearance.
-If your breasts are shaped such that your nipple position is lower than the fold beneath the breasts, then you will likely require the double incision or an inverted T (anchor) incision type.
+Each nipple is resized, if necessary, and then replaced as a free nipple graft in position that will give the chest a more masculine appearance.
+If your chest is shaped such that your nipple position is lower than the fold beneath the chest, then you will likely require the double incision or an inverted T (anchor) incision type.

 This approach produces incision contours that are higher on the chest, and therefore more consistent with the border of the chest muscle.
 However, it requires the final areolar position to be in line with the scar, which is not a natural proportion between the areola and the shadow of the muscle, which this scar is trying to mimic.
 Because of this, fishmouth incision is infrequently used except in the case of non-binary transmasculine patients.